open-competency-library/software-development/languages/html/html1.md

 nav_order: 7
 level: 1
 badge: KxA14MJ9TmuDYCSOc6nytw
-description: A developer who can code independently and build simple and well-structured websites.
+description: Be a developer who can code independently and build simple and well-structured websites.
 ---

 ## Master the following skills:

-- Understand basic document structure
+- Explain the building blocks of HTML documents
-- Understand how HTML tags control page layout and output
+- Identify HTML elements that control page layout
-- Understand common tag attributes: IDs, Classes, Styles
+- Differentiate between common HTML attributes like ID, Class and Styles
-- Can utilize structural tags: body, header, footer, divisions
+- Utilize structural tags like paragraphs, divisions, headers and footers
-- Can utilize typography related tags: Headers (h1, h2, etc), Paragraphs
+- Utilize typography tags like headers, strong, and italics
-- Can utilize list tags: Unordered lists, Ordered lists
+- Implement navigation to both local html files and external url
-- Can utilize navigation related tags: anchors, other local html files, external urls
+- Utilize list tags for unordered and ordered lists
-- Can construct a table using tags: table header, table footer, rows, columns
+- Construct a table of data including header, footer, rows, and columns

 ## Suggested Learning: